Best Practice

 This not only affects the groups' visibility in research but also their access to benefits derived from scientific advancements.
 Ethically, researchers have a responsibility to ensure their work inclusively reflects the diversity of society, promoting equity in knowledge creation and its applications.

 Sampling bias can manifest in various forms, each affecting the research outcome in different ways.
-Understanding these types is crucial for identifying and mitigating potential biases in studies.
+Understanding these types is instrumental for identifying and mitigating potential biases in studies.
 This section outlines four common types of sampling bias and discusses stratified random sampling to help address some forms of sampling bias.

 Survivorship bias occurs when a study focuses only on the subjects that "survived" or made it past a certain selection process, ignoring those that did not.
 This can lead to overly optimistic or skewed results.